Fits a regression model for the cumulative incidence function (CIF) in the presence of competing risks. Supports two link functions:

 - no.codes

-certain event codes to be ignored when finding competing causes
+Event codes to be ignored when identifying competing causes (useful for administrative censoring).

 - death.code